It’s Later than We Think

 The Godfather

-What is one word that describes you? `God’s’ That is the one word that describes me.
+`God’s’ That is the one word that describes me.
 After many prodigal years I found that out by accident.
 Killing time, staying uncomfortably, in someone else’s house I read the Footprints in the Sand poem which was in a clip frame in their bathroom.
-I could hardly avoid…
+I could hardly avoid it as I brushed my teeth.
+I…

 The pleasure of Patience